William R. Morley Monument

 Throughout its history, Catron County has remained closely tied to its traditional ranching and agricultural roots.
 Today, it is known for its rugged natural beauty, with expansive forests, mountains, and pristine wilderness areas.
 Catron County attracts tourists and outdoor enthusiasts seeking activities such as hunting, fishing, hiking, and camping.
 It continues to honor its Native American heritage and maintains a strong sense of community, with a population that cherishes its deep historical and cultural roots.

-This timeline provides a concise overview of the key events in the history of Catron County, New Mexico.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Catron County, New Mexico.